-- (4) A retailer cannot require a residential customer to provide a security deposit unless the retailer has offered the customer the option of a payment plan and the customer has either declined the offer or failed to pay an instalment having accepted the offer. - (5) If the retailer requires a security deposit on the basis that the small customer has an unsatisfactory credit history, the retailer must inform the customer: - (a) that the retailer has decided the customer has an unsatisfactory credit history; and - (b) the reasons for the retailer's decision; and - (c) of the customer's rights to dispute the decision of the retailer. - (6) A retailer must not refuse to sell energy on the grounds of non-payment or partial payment of a security deposit but may: - (a) arrange to de-energise (or disconnect) premises under rule 112; or - (b) refuse to arrange re-energisation of premises.
+- (4) A retailer cannot require a residential customer to provide a security deposit unless the retailer has offered the customer the option of a payment plan and the customer has either declined the offer or failed to pay an instalment having accepted the offer. - (4A) A retailer may require a small customer to provide a security deposit during the currency of a customer retail contract if: - (a) the small customer previously provided a security deposit to the retailer in connection with the customer retail contract; - (b) the security deposit was only returned to the small customer under rule 45(1)(b) because the small customer was transferred to another retailer; and - (c) the small customer is transferred back to the retailer in accordance with rule 57A(4) because the transfer to another retailer was a void transfer. - (5) If the retailer requires a security deposit on the basis that the small customer has an unsatisfactory credit history, the retailer must inform the customer: - (a) that the retailer has decided the customer has an unsatisfactory credit history; and - (b) the reasons for the retailer's decision; and - (c) of the customer's rights to dispute the decision of the retailer. - (6) A retailer must not refuse to sell energy on the grounds of non-payment or partial payment of a security deposit but may: - (a) arrange to de-energise (or disconnect) premises under rule 112; or

+(b) refuse to arrange re-energisation of premises.